jorgemoralespou/firepad-s2i-openshift-workshops/README.md

-== Firepad workshop guide
+# Firepad workshop guide
 This is an s2i enabled firepad container.
-Add whatever instructions you want into a message.txt doc that will be added in the s2i build.
+Add whatever instructions you want into a **message.txt** doc that will be added in the s2i build.